Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Analyses and Findings

-The time dynamics show a different response to suspected images in the two types of communities.
-To understand the response better, we conducted a sentiment analysis of comments suggesting AI involvement in the \textit{Suspected AI posts}.
-To label the sentiment of comments implying AI, we used a large language model as classifier, following a similar approach as described in the previous sections~\cite{wei2022chain,rao2024quallm}.
-We used the LLM classifier to label the comments as Negative, Neutral, or Positive, using a prompt that can be found in Appendix~D. To assess the accuracy of this method, we manually labeled a random sample of 100 comments and achieved an accuracy rate of 92\% for this sentiment classification task.
+The time dynamics show a different response to suspected images in the two types of communities. \newt{Furthermore, t}o better understand the response, we conducted a sentiment analysis of comments suggesting AI involvement in the \textit{Suspected AI posts}.
+To label the sentiment of comments implying AI, we used a large language model as a classifier, following a similar approach to that described in the previous sections, which is based on prior studies~\cite{wei2022chain,rao2024quallm}.
+We used the LLM classifier to label the comments as Negative, Neutral, or Positive, using a prompt that can be found in Appendix~\ref{llm_prompts_sa}, along with examples of input texts and their corresponding classifications.
+To assess the accuracy of this method, we manually labeled a random sample of 100 comments and achieved an accuracy rate of 92\% for this sentiment classification task.

 Using these labels, we looked at differences in comment sentiment between \textit{AI-disallow} and \textit{AI-neutral} communities, and how they may have changed over time.
 To do that, we compared sentiment in two distinct time periods: January-March 2023 and October-December 2023 (the end of our data).
 In January-March 2023, the percentage of negative sentiment in comments in \textit{AI-disallowing communities} was 39\% (6\% were positive, and the rest neutral).
 The ratio of negative sentiment was lower in \textit{AI-neutral} communities, at around 28\%.
 By October-December 2023, however, the pattern reversed, with \textit{AI-neutral} communities exhibiting a higher percentage of negative comments (51\%) than AI-disallowing communities (42\%).
-The reason for the flip could be the better control exercised by the \textit{AI-disallowing communities} about AI posts.
+The reason for the flip could be the better control exercised by the \textit{AI-disallowing communities} about AI posts\newt{, or a normative shift in the \textit{AI-neutral communities} with respect to AIGC}.
 Still, the data shows an increase over time in the proportion of comments expressing negative sentiment among those claiming AI involvement, across both community categories.